Skip to content

 Python functions and methods should use snake_case (e.g., def my_awesome_function():).

-Python local variables should use snake_case, and prefix k for variable names that start with a number (e.g., k_99th_percentile).
+Python local variables should use snake_case.
+Prefix k for variable names that start with a number (e.g., k_99th_percentile = ...).

 Avoid shadowing variables declared in an outer scope in Python.